Hit your refresh button to see the latest updates!

 Applejack

-This Irish folk-style song was inspired by the homemade liquor I encountered as a teenager in the 1960s.
+This defiant Irish folk-style song was inspired by the homemade liquor Lannie encountered as a teenager in rural 1960s Pennsylvania.
+(Lyrics)

 The 1964 Corvair

-This Irish folk-style song is about some of the frightening experiences I had with my first car.
+This Irish folk-style song is about some of the hair-raising experiences Lannie had with his first car.
+(Lyrics)